d-sandborn/DayOfWaterData2023/README.md

 ## Buoys

-Moored instruments (aka buoys) are among the water scientists' most-useful tools for extended observational campaigns, recording data about physical, as well as some chemical and biological parameters.
-There more than 1000 moorings deployed on the Great Lakes during the 2022 field season by organizations including universities, federal, state, and provincial agencies, and other local stakeholders.
+Moored instruments (aka buoys) are among the water scientists' most valuable tools for extended observational campaigns, recording data about physical, as well as some chemical and biological parameters.
+There were more than 100 instrument moorings deployed on the Great Lakes during the 2022 field season by organizations including universities, federal, state, and provincial agencies, and other local stakeholders.
 Data from many of these moorings is collected by the [Great Lakes Observing System](https://seagull.glos.org/landing) (GLOS), which is a member of the [Integrated Ocean Observing System](https://ioos.noaa.gov/regions/) (IOOS).

-Moorings are a treasure-trove of data, informing researchers and managers on very small spatial scales, yet with high-frequency and extended-duration data streams.
+Moorings provide a treasure-trove of data, informing researchers and managers on very small spatial scales, yet with high-frequency and extended-duration data streams.
 Networks of buoys can extend the scope of moored observations, but it's impractical to cover Lake Superior (let alone the global ocean) with enough moorings to observe large-scale trends, especially in spatially-variable systems like large lakes and coasts.

-Here I'll demonstrate the use of a data access protocol (DAP) to obtain real time data on wave height and temperature from a mooring maintained by the Large Lakes Observatory at the University of Minnesota Duluth.
+Here I'll demonstrate the use of a data access protocol (DAP) to obtain data on wave height and temperature from a mooring maintained by the Large Lakes Observatory at the University of Minnesota Duluth.
 The mooring is just north of Duluth, near McQuade Harbor.
 Wave heights and water temperature are two physical variables particularly suited for moored observations.
 They help inform our understanding of lake productivity energy and mass exchange, and -- this one is critical -- the optimal conditions for surfing on the North Shore.

 Data access protocols such as [ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html) (maintained by IOOS in partnership with NOAA) allow us to easily and quickly obtain high-resolution, real-time information from remote locations.
 From the data scientist's perspective, however, things aren't so simple as asking a server for information and plotting it up.
 These data are subject to instrument and transmission errors, downtime, and weather/climate constraints.